CoSMoMVPA/CoSMoMVPA/doc/source/ex_cross_validate_measure.rst

 This is useful for writing code that can be reused for different purposes.
-The cross-validation dataset measure function is written to work with any generic classifer, and returns the classification accuracy.
+The cross-validation dataset measure function is written to work with any generic classifier, and returns the classification accuracy.
 This is done by passing a function handle to a classifer in the args struct input.
 For example, the function handle for the nearest neighbor classifer can be passed by the args struct by using the @function syntax: